To smooth a cloud or to pin it down: Guarantees and Insights on Score Matching in Denoising Diffusion Models: Expressiveness and Regularity Results

 \subsection{Regularity Properties}

 In this section, we will prove regularity properties pertaining to the OU semigroup which will allow us to extend the theoretical guarantees in \cite{tzen2019theoretical} to denoising diffusion models and samplers \citep{song2020score, ho2020denoising,vargas2023denoising}.
 Moving forward we prove a basic auxiliary result regarding the commutativity of the OU-semigroup with partial derivatives.
-From this result, by using Corollary \ref{reg:corr}, we were able to bound the OU-semigroup norm when differentiated. \begin{lemma} OU semigroup is commutative with the gradient operator that is for $f:\sR^d \to \sR$ we have $\partial_{y_i } U_t f(y) = U_t \partial_{y_i} f(y)$. \end{lemma}
+From this result, by using Corollary \ref{reg:corr}, we could bound the OU-semigroup norm when differentiated.
+Proofs for the following results can be found in Appendix \ref{reg}, and Appendix \ref{covering}.